Tom-Z15/pico-snake/README.md

 # pico-snake

-Hello there.

-This is classic snake game in physical version with Rasberry Pi Pico, written in micropython.
+# what is this project about ?

+This is a classic game called snake, know to almost everyone.
+The game is to eat as many points as possible, but at the same time be careful not to touch the wall or your own tail.
+The project was implemented using Rasberry Pi Pico and micropython.

+# Hardaware I used / you need

+- Rasbery Pi Pico

+- 4 buttons

+- resistors

+- buzzer

+- Oled with SSD1306 driver - resolution 128 * 64

+# How to download:

 All you have to do is:

 - git clone project to choosen destination

 -  Connect to your pico 4 buttons, 1 oled and 1 buzzer to the pins listed below
-      * right button to pin 14
+      * ### right button to pin 14
-      * left button to pin 12
+      * ### left button to pin 12
-      * up button to pin 13
+      * ### up button to pin 13
-      * down button to pin 15
+      * ### down button to pin 15

-      * Oled SCL to pin 1
+      * ### Oled SCL to pin 1
-      * Oled SDA to pin 0
+      * ### Oled SDA to pin 0

-      * Buzzer to pin 16
+      * ### Buzzer to pin 16

 - Open main.py file in Thonny